Skip to main content

 The honours year comprises three units of study completed during first semester, and a research thesis in second semester.
 The thesis is a closely supervised research project.
 Research areas reflect the interests of discipline staff, including corporate disclosure and accounting policies, the value relevance and analysis of accounting numbers, the history of alternative accounting systems, sustainability accounting, management accounting, audit and technology enhanced accounting.

-You are not required to discuss your interest, or arrange a supervisor, before you apply.
-You are not required to include a thesis proposal with your application.
+You’ll need to discuss your interest with the Accounting Honours Coordinator before you apply.
+You are not required to include a thesis proposal with your application, or to arrange your own supervisor before you apply.

 To discuss current research areas in Accounting, contact the Discipline of Accounting Honours Coordinator Professor Wai Fong Chua.